Flood Safety Tips

 • Be careful and LOOK before you step.
 Debris will cover the ground and floors after flooding and may contain sharp metal or broken glass.
 Any area covered with mud and/or slime can be very slippery.
 Take precautions and wear heavy, thick-soled, non-slip shoes/boots.

-Advanced Hydrologic Predicition Service (National Weather Service Tittabawassee River Information)
+Advanced Hydrologic Prediction Service (National Weather Service Tittabawassee River Information)

 Thomas Township